ChicoBitcoinJoe/community/notes.md

     - Do the tools exist to help facilitate the above?
 - My current contract never moves tokens to other users but only internally to voting balances.
     - How difficult would it be to clone the internal accounts as well?
 - I'm currently using an MIT license.
-WHat is the significance of MiniMe being GNU?
+What is the significance of MiniMe being GNU?

-# Things I need to Convey

-1) Alpha release
-2) Need Funding